 The scholarship will be applied to the recipient’s student account in three equal installments per year for the duration of the award.
 In exceptional circumstances, a one semester extension may be awarded, subject to approval by the Arrell Food Institute.
 Scholarship offers are conditional on an also applicant being offered admission to and registering in an eligible graduate program at the University of Guelph.

-Students entering a graduate program in the Fall semester following the application deadline with a minimum first-class (A-) admissions average, whose research aligns with the vision of the Arrell Food Institute.
+Students must be entering a graduate program in the Fall semester following the application deadline with a minimum first-class (A-) admissions average, whose research aligns with the vision of the Arrell Food Institute, and who have the support of a prospective University of Guelph faculty advisor.
 In cases of extenuating circumstances, students may be able to defer the start of the award, subject to approval by their graduate program and the Arrell Food Institute.

 The scholarships will be awarded following a selection process through which all application files will be screened and then reviewed by a scholarship selection committee based upon: